Frequently Ask Questions about

 Do root canals hurt?

-Utilizing advanced anesthesia techniques, Dr. Aibel and his team will ensure that your tooth is completely numb before they start any procedure.
+Utilizing advanced anesthesia techniques, Drs.
+Aibel or Moshman and his team will ensure that your tooth is completely numb before they start any procedure.
 You can always be assured that your comfort is their top priority.
 Since endodontic procedures are performed to relieve the pain of toothaches caused by pulp tissue infection or inflammation, your pain should subside after treatment.

 Should I save my tooth?